-OC4IDS can be used to publish standardised open data on infrastructure projects where information is already collected and disclosed through infrastructure transparency portals, whether by CoST Multi-Stakeholder Groups, government agencies or civil society organizations.
+OC4IDS can be used to publish standardized open data on infrastructure projects where information is already collected and disclosed through infrastructure transparency portals, whether by CoST Multi-Stakeholder Groups, government agencies or civil society organizations.

 If you also collect detailed data on contracting processes, this can be published using the Open Contracting Data Standard (OCDS).

 Linking to related information

 Infrastructure transparency portal creators should consider what other types of information might be important to citizens, in addition to the in depth scrutiny related information in OC4IDS.

 For example, Highways England provides links to congestion and traffic restriction information alongside information on roads projects.